tels7ar/resume/resume-phil.md

 I worked on a lot of deployment automation using NixOS, a declarative Linux OS which allows you to precisely specify the deployment state of a service.
 For example, I wrote a a completely automated deployment process using NixOS to install Artifactory to Amazon EC2.

-I also managed other developer services like Jenkins and Gerrit, and assist with various other duties involving our build pipeline.
+I also managed other developer services like Jenkins and Gerrit, and assisted with various other duties involving our build pipeline.

 ### [Goodreads][], San Francisco, CA